 The determination of residency classification for admission and tuition purposes is governed by statutes enacted by the Texas Legislature and rules and regulations promulgated by the Texas Higher Education Coordinating Board.
 Individuals selected to attend the IDEP program, will be required to complete the Residency Questionnaire for UT Health San Antonio before starting the program to determine whether the student is a resident or non-resident of Texas.

-An email from the IDEP office will be sent to the applicant once their application is completed.
+A confirmation email will be sent to the applicant once their application is completed.
 Please note that information regarding the status of an applicant or an application cannot be released over the phone.